SAP/crossplane-provider-btp/README.md

 0 or 1, default is 0

-## Setting up the Provider COnfiguration
+## Setting up the Provider Configuration

 ### About